1991 Swiss Indoors

-The 1991 Swiss Indoors was a men's tennis tournament played on indoor hard courts at the St. Jakobshalle in Basel, Switzerland that was part of the World Series of the 1991 ATP Tour.
+The 1991 Swiss Indoors was a men's tennis tournament played on indoor hard courts at the St. Jakobshalle in Basel, Switzerland.
+The tournament was part of the World Series of the 1991 ATP Tour.
 It was the 22nd edition of the tournament and took place from 23 September until 29 September 1991.
 Sixth-seeded Jakob Hlasek won the singles title.